Sowing microgreen seeds at a consistent density will make it easier for you to care for them as they sprout and grow.

-Using 3.3-grams of collard seeds should give you a decent seeding density.
-And every time you plant collards the trays will the same.
+Using 3.3 grams of collard seeds should give you a decent seeding density.
+And every time you plant collards, the trays will grow the same.

 Take a digital scale (follow the link to see a good inexpensive scale) and a small container.
-Use the tare function to zero out the container and pour in 3.3-grams of collard seeds.
+Use the tare function to zero out the container and pour 3.3 grams of collard seeds.

 The first time is a bit of a guessing game.
-But now you have some solid numbers to use to modify your seeding density.
-If the density is too light (or poor germination rate) then you can up your weight the next time.
+But now you have some solid numbers to modify your seeding density.
+If the density is too light (or has a poor germination rate), you can increase your seed weight the next time.

-Too many seedings, lower your weight.
-Within a seeding or two you'll have your seeding numbers exactly where you want them.
+Too many seedlings lower your weight.
+You’ll have your seeding numbers exactly where you want them within a seeding or two.

 No more guessing.

-If you enjoyed this post, please share it with your friends on social media.
+Please share this post with your friends on social media if you enjoyed it.
 Use the buttons below.
 Pin the image below to your Pinterest boards.